harjanaz/indo-european/md-files/freemasonry.md

 ---

 Both [[pike]] and [[polome]] were freemasons.
-Both Masonry and IE Studies draw upon the comparative method, the former for historical reconstruction and the later for symbolic research.
+Both Masonry and IE Studies draw upon the comparative method, the former for historical reconstruction and the later for esoteric studies.